Information for Authors

 License Agreement

 Authors of accepted papers must sign the license agreement.
-This allows us to distribute your work under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs license, and grants Sciendo exclusive commercial use of the article.
-(This allows Sciendo to sell subscriptions to the journal.)
-One co-author needs to send this on behalf of all of the authors.
+This allows us to distribute your work under the terms of the Creative Commons Attribution 4.0 International license.
+One co-author needs to sign and send this on behalf of all of the authors.

 Camera-ready Instructions for Accepted Papers